scrim-network/Ruckertetal_DAIS_2016/README.md

 This code and pre-run data analysis are intended to accompany the results of

 >Ruckert, KL, Shaffer, G, Pollard, D, Guan, Y, Wong, TE, Forest, CE and Keller, K (2017).
-Assessing the impact of retreat mechanisms in a simple Antarctic ice sheet model using Bayesian calibration,
+Assessing the impact of retreat mechanisms in a simple Antarctic ice sheet model using Bayesian calibration, PLoS ONE 12(1): e0170052. doi: <a href="http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0170052" target="_blank">10.1371/journal.pone.0170052</a>.

 The corrected code from Shaffer (2014) is provided as well.
 Please cite these papers when using any results generated with the Ruckert et al. (2017) or the Shaffer (2014) code.

->Shaffer G (2014) Formulation, calibration and validation of the DAIS model (version 1), a simple Antarctic ice sheet model sensitive to variations of sea level and ocean subsurface temperature _Geoscientific Model Development_ **7**(4) 1803–1818, doi:10.5194/gmd-7-1803-2014.
+>Shaffer G (2014) Formulation, calibration and validation of the DAIS model (version 1), a simple Antarctic ice sheet model sensitive to variations of sea level and ocean subsurface temperature _Geoscientific Model Development_ **7**(4) 1803–1818, doi: <a href="http://www.geosci-model-dev.net/7/1803/2014/" target="_blank">10.5194/gmd-7-1803-2014</a>.

 ##Overview
 Ruckert et al. (2017) approximates *"the effects of Marine Ice Cliff Instability (MICI) by comparing our results to those from expert assessments with more realistic models and quantifies the bias during the last interglacial when MICI may have been triggered."* Accounting for retreat mechanisms is important because ignoring them can lead to not only a low-biased during warming period AIS melting, but potentially a low-bias in projected sea levels and flood risks.